 The University has collaborative teaching arrangements (sometimes called 'sub-contracting' or 'franchise' arrangements) with a range of partner colleges inside and outside the UK.
-A list of our collaborations can be found on our website: https://www.gre.ac.uk/about-us/partner/pcn (UK partnerships) and https://www.gre.ac.uk/collaborations/prospective/current-tne (international partnerships).
+Lists of our UK partnerships and international partnerships can be found on our website.

 There is a risk that one or more of our partners may cease operating, or may cease offering one or more of our franchised programmes of study.
 These programmes are taught across a wide geographic area and some are taught outside the UK.
 If a partner were to cease operating or cease offering a programme of study, and for unforeseen circumstances it were not possible to teach out the programme to students already registered, any alternative programme offered to students (at another partner institution or at the University) might be taught some distance away.
 This would mean increased travel time and travel costs for those students affected.